6 easiest orchids to grow, with longwood’s greg griffis

 He has since worked for Parkside Orchid Nursery, Hilo Orchid Farm in Hawaii, and at the start of 2015, found himself back where it all began: Greg became the orchid grower at Longwood.
 He also teaches the garden’s popular beginning orchid class.

 The theme of our conversation was “6 Orchids Everyone Should Own”—a bold suggestion, I know, but I think we’re up to the task, gardeners.
 (One is Paphiopedilum spicerianum, in the photo at the top of the page.)
-Listen in to the January 25, 2016 edition of my public-radio show and podcast using the player below or at this link, as you read along.
+Read along as you listen to the Jan.
+25, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my orchid q&a with longwood’s greg griffis